lambdalainen/floor-renovation/README.md

 ## Levelling the floor

 Pour the levelling compound evenly and use a large trowel to spread it evenly.
+I didn't pour it evenly, so there were some eventually unflatness (mistake #4).

 ![Trowel](img/9_trowel.jpg)

 When the area is large, you might have to walk on the compound so some rubber boots can be helpful.
+I didn't, so it got messy (mistake #5).
 Now, it is highly recommended to use a spiked roller to "activate" the surface.
 It removes trapped air bubbles and creates a smooth finish.
+It also helps even out the levelling compound.
+You should attach the roller to a long stick so that you can roll over large areas without squatting.
+I didn't do so, which also contributed to the eventual unflatness (mistake #6).

 ![Trowel](img/9_levelling2.jpg) ![Trowel](img/9_levelling.jpg)

-It dries overnight and we can start laying the floor after one day.
+The levelling compound dries overnight and we can start laying the floor after 24 hours.

 ![Trowel](img/9_levelling3.jpg)